A Brief History

 Even today, animals still make people happy.
 They love unconditionally and provide lots of comfort to their owners.
 And their amazingness does not stop there.
 Researchers have found that for the elderly suffering from dementia and depression, their symptoms immediately decline after a brief interaction with a therapy animal.
 Pair this with the fact that pet owners are proven to be healthier and less stressed than non-pet owners and we begin to see how beneficial it is for nursing homes to employ therapy animals.

 Unfortunately, it has been proven that a lack of high-quality activities and care that enable residents to work on their movement, memory and thought, it is often the case that their health will begin to rapidly deteriorate.
 If you are not confident that our loved one’s home meeting those needs, then this may constitute abuse.
-(Click here if you need nursing home legal advice).
+(Click here to read more about nursing home neglect).

 Here are some simple tips if you are involved with planning pet therapy for a nursing home.